CharecterX/DungeonCrawler/README.md

 # DungeonCrawler
-A random dungeon genorator for me and my freind to colab on.
+A random dungeon generator for me and my friend to collaborate on.